 The Local Poverty Reduction Fund (the Fund) was announced in April 2015 and is now in its final year of awarding grants.
 The Fund is providing $50 million over six years to support innovative, local, community-driven solutions that measurably improve the lives of those most affected by poverty.
 The fund’s focus on measuring success – and the evidence that will be shared as a result – will help support local efforts to prevent and reduce poverty and to build a body of evidence of what works.

 The government has partnered with the Ontario Trillium Foundation (OTF) on the Local Poverty Reduction Fund.
-OTF’s primary role is to provide outreach and proposal support to applicants, grantee engagement, and to issue, execute and oversee funding agreements with community organizations that are selected to receive funding.
+OTF’s primary role is to provide grantee engagement, and to issue, execute and oversee funding agreements with community organizations that are selected to receive funding.

 Already approved for a Local Poverty Reduction Fund (LPRF) grant?

 - View the list of 2015 and 2016 Local Poverty Reduction Fund (LPRF) recipients (PDF).

 - Visit Local Poverty Reduction Fund (LPRF) Resources for more information.